zaqifathis/BIMserver-doc/External-services.md

 `B` should be allowed to connect to over HTTP, and it should be running a basic web server

 # Service descriptor (JSON format)
+To find services that are available, `A` can use a special JSON document that contains a description of services, called a "service repository".
+An example is hosted on https://github.com/opensourceBIM/BIMserver-Repository/blob/master/servicesnew.json.
+Anyone can host their own "service repository".

 This JSON describes the services available.
 At the moment there can be only one repository setup in a BIMserver, in the future you'll be able to store more repository addresses.

 Example of one single entry (the actual json would be an array of these objects)